lionicsheriff/rfc5322/README.md

     Options:
       --account, -a <s>:   Account to use
-           --create, -c:   Add account to config
-         --pastebin, -p:   Send extra content of body to pastebin.com --maildir, -m <s>:   Maildir to fetch to (for account creation) --help, -h:   Show this message
+         --pastebin, -p:   Send extra content of body to pastebin.com --help, -h:   Show this message

 Sends a tweet using specified account (defaults to first in config file).